macdougall/gcpstorage/README.md

 # GCP and Google Sheet (via SheetSu) example.

-This code will pull data from a Google Sheet, specically from a URL.
+This code will pull data from a Google Sheet using the Sheetsu API.
-This data can be an image or PDF, HTML.
+It will look for specifically a URL to PDF or HTML.

+Images are pulled from a URL (you have to set that).

-It will retieve that data locally, then persist it to Google Cloud Storage.
+Once saved locally, it will persist it to Google Cloud Storage.
 It's meant to be used as a migration or import script that's run periodically.

+Just a simple example of the GCP Storage usage and Google Sheets API via Sheetsu.

 Requirements:
 * GCP Account with a Service Account credentials